boudartjj/alix/README.md

 # Alix, the tiny micro service platform for Python
 Alix is a micro services platform for Python.
 It is based on the Redis message broker.
 All classes that implements the Alix class:
-- have the onMessage method executed each time a message is sent to the channel they are listening
+- have the onMessage method executed each time a message is sent to the channel they are listening to
 - are supported by the Alix platform (start, stop, status)

 INSTALL ALIX